compbio/pan-conserved_segments/README.md

       tabix chr17.pst.hprc.bed.gz chr17:7,661,779-7,676,594
       ```
     * information of 97 columns in chr*.pst.hprc.bed.gz:
       * 1st col: chromosome on GRCh38
       * 2 col: start pos on GRCh38 (0-based)
       * 3rd col: end pos on GRCh38 (1-based)
       * 4th col: position on HG002.maternal (i.e. JAHKSD010000079.1:2844465-2844496,+ -> contig ID:start-end,strand)
       * 5th col - 97th col: the order of HPRC assemblies is in README at https://dna-discovery.stanford.edu/publicmaterial/datasets/pangenome/
 ### 3. Pan-conserved 31-mers and their GRCh38 coordinates:
 * pst-31mer.grch38.bed.gz
 * pst-31mer.grch38.bed.gz.tbi
-### 4. Pan-conserved sequences and their CHM13 coordinates: pan-conserved_seq.chm13.zip
+### 4. Pan-conserved sequences and their CHM13 coordinates
+pan-conserved_seq.chm13.zip
-### 5. All measured interval lengths between the selected pan-conserved sequences pairs: interval_length_matrix.zip
+### 5. All measured interval lengths between the selected pan-conserved sequences pairs
+interval_length_matrix.zip

 # Examples of how PSTs identify SVs
 Here we demonstrated how we can use PSTs to identify SVs in the gene of interes.